masihbj/masihbj.github.io/_projects/2_project.md

 giscus_comments: false
 ---

-During my time as an R&D Engineer at MLC, I had the privilege of working with an experienced team of engineers on the reverse engineering of the MP610 diesel engine.
+During my time as an R&D Engineer at *MLC*, I had the privilege of working with an experienced team of engineers on the reverse engineering of the MP610 diesel engine.
 My involvement, though limited to just over a year, allowed me to contribute to some phases of the project and gain valuable insights and experience.
-This collaborative effort ultimately led to the successful development and unveiling of the first domestically engineered locomotive engine in Iran.
+This collaborative effort ultimately led to the successful development and unveiling of the first domestically engineered locomotive engine in Iran.<br>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">